 - 1. Increase the supply of affordable housing.
 While the existing stock of affordable housing faces threats from expiring subsidies and use restrictions, deferred maintenance and obsolescence, the extreme need for additional affordable housing makes new production RIHousing's primary housing priority. - 2.
 RIHousing will approve no more than one preservation transaction per funding round for 9% allocated LIHTCs. - 3.
 Dual and equal goals of (a) increasing the supply of affordable housing in communities that have traditionally had a lack of such housing; and (b) reinvesting in urban neighborhoods where housing may be substandard, blight is common, and the housing is part of an overall neighborhood revitalization strategy. - 4.
-Recognizing that good homes are essential for healthy families, the ability of older adults to remain safely in the community, and vibrant communities, the affordable homes must be well designed and attractive.
+Affordable homes must do more than just provide a physical structure.
 RIHousing identifies these goals with its CCD initiative and prioritizes developments that most effectively achieve these. - 5.
 Because of the limited number of available subsidies, including the capital subsidy from the LIHTC, priority will be given to developments which can viably and effectively serve: - a.
 Very low-income households - b.
 Individuals and families who have experienced chronic homelessness - c.
 Individuals with special needs - d.
 Households with children. - 6.
 Developments that best serve the needs of Rhode Island workers and businesses. - 7.
 Developments that achieve these goals at the lowest cost.